Montevideo

 Radisson Montevideo Victoria Plaza Luxury

-The institution of Plaza Independencia: panoramic floors, a casino, and the Salvo palace in the window.
+The institution on Plaza Independencia: panoramic upper floors, a casino, and the Palacio Salvo in the window.

 Check availability